pombredanne/centidb/docs/index.rst

     people = centidb.Collection(store, 'people')

-Behind the scenes a few things just happened.
-Since our in-memory engine had no ``people`` collection registered, a 1-byte key prefix was allocated using :py:meth:`Store.count`, and keys representing the counter and the collection were written to the engine:
+Underneath a few interesting things occurred.
+Since our in-memory engine had no ``people`` collection, a key prefix was allocated using :py:meth:`Store.count`, and records representing the counter and the collection were written to the
+engine:

 ::